cdjames/mdpdf-cj/README.md

 ## Environment variables

-* `MDPDF_STYLES` - The full path to a stylesheet you wish to use if `--style` is not specified when calling `mdpdf` from the command line.
+* `MDPDF_STYLES` - The full path to a stylesheet you wish to use if `--style` is not specified when calling `mdpdf-cj` from the command line.

 ## Emoji support